andrea-ricciardi/qosf_mentorship_application/README.md

 q_1 -----------------O
 ```

-On my computer, the circuit runs smoothly up to TODO qubits, then I start to see some performance issues.
+On my computer, the circuit runs smoothly up to 13 qubits, it crashes at 14.

 I will now go through the structure of the program, then I will explain each file one by one.